122nd St. and Riverside Dr., Manhattan.

 Things to Do

-Enjoy the film A History of Civil Rights in America: 1917-1926 about the women, American Indians, and Chinese-Americans who further solidified their claims to civil rights and the Supreme Court application of the 14th amendment to the states.
+Enjoy the film A History of Civil Rights in America: 1927—1961, this episode covering the era of the great civil rights leaders.
 A discussion facilitated by a NPS Ranger follows.
-Call George Tonkin at 212-666-1640 for details.

 DAILY, 10am, 12pm & 2pm